tanc7/CUDA_Setup_Utility/README.md

 >>4. python setup.py

 After that, you can run CUDA_setup_utility.py from the command line.
-You really need to be able to run from the command line, there is a phase in the installation where the display "breaks" (it's really GNOME's issue though).
+You really need to be able to use the command line comfortably, there is a phase in the installation where the display "breaks" (it's really GNOME's issue though).
 At that point, you should be able to use your TTY terminal to access the APT repos and install XFCE as a alternative Desktop Manager.

 # How do you know that the NVidia Drivers Work?